attanasio94g/Lol-Searcher/README.md

 -Manifest: updated version to 0.2
 -Manifest: improved permission
 -Options: button save moved to right
 -New style for about page
+-New style for options page

 0.1 25/12/14
 -First release